Belgium at the 1924 Summer Olympics

-Belgium competed at the 1924 Summer Olympics in Paris, France.
+Belgium, the previous host of the 1920 Summer Olympics in Antwerp, competed at the 1924 Summer Olympics in Paris, France.
 172 competitors, 166 men and 6 women, took part in 82 events in 17 sports.

 Medalists

 Athletics

 Seventeen athletes represented Belgium in 1924.
 It was the nation's fourth appearance in the sport.

 Ranks given are within the heat.

 Boxing

 Ten boxers represented Belgium at the 1924 Games.
 It was the nation's second appearance in the sport.
 Belgium won Olympic medals for the first time with two medals, including Jean Delarge's gold in the welterweight.

 Cycling

 Nine cyclists represented Belgium in 1924.
 It was the nation's fifth appearance in the sport as well as the Games.

 The Belgians won both of the road cycling silver medals, with Hoevenaers leading the team and taking the individual medal.
 Three of the four road cyclists also competed in the team pursuit event on the track, winning bronze.

 Road cycling

 Ranks given are within the heat.